 Hiroshima (October 6 to 9)

 - OK, truth session: if I had to choose the least pristine hostel I stayed at in Japan, K’s House Hiroshima would be it.
 It wasn’t dirty by any means, but I was in a private room that was noticeably worn.
 This might have just been an issue with my particular room.
-The common areas were clean and modern, and I later switched to a dorm room that looked fresher.
+The common areas were clean and modern, and I later switched to a four-bed dorm that looked fresher.
 [NB: I didn’t switch to a dorm because of the state of the private room.
 I would have been happy to stay in the private room, but it wasn’t available for my last night in Hiroshima.]
 The staff was friendly, and the common room had a stash of games and activities.
 The first floor had a vending machine with beer and canned vodka lime drinks.
 In theory, this was a great amenity, but learn from my mistakes: the vodka lime drinks are deadly.

 - Transport to Hiroshima: